Kenneth G. Caulton: Recent work

 In recent years, Caulton worked on studying the reactions of small typically inert molecules with metal complexes.
 Notably, he synthesized a nickel complex, (PNP)Ni, and using it to cleave the C=O bond in CO2.
 The nickel in this complex draws significance from its d9 configuration, which is similar to Cu(II), but is a stronger reducing agent.
 The T-shaped geometry and low coordination number of this complex suggested it would be a good reducing agent.
 However, Caulton's research has shown that, in spite of the one-electron reducing power of Ni, the Nickel reacts more as an amide nucleophile than as a reducing agent.
 Furthermore, he investigated the reaction of the same complex (PNP)Ni with a hydride group attached.
 This study was aimed at analyzing which ligand, the amide nitrogen or the hydride, would undergo reaction with CO2.
 After using NMR spectroscopy to analyze the data, it was determined that the hydride ligand is inactive with CO2.
 However, this ligand weakens the Ni-N bond, thus increasing the nucleophilicity of the amide group.

+Caulton passed away on October 17th, 2025.